cliffeby/RochV001a/docs/README.md

 There are many articles and opinions on the proper use of express-server middleware for catching and reporting errors.
 With two exceptions, I struggle to see the benefit of detailed status codes and unique messages for my context.
 The exceptions are:

 1. a &quot;404 – Not Found&quot;  app.get(&#39;\*&#39;, func…) fall through is provided by the express-generator for unspecified endpoints and paths.
 However, when the path is valid and the id for a GET, PUT, or DELETE is not found, the default express server will return a null body and a 200 status code.
-I use the following code to report a 404.
+I use the code below to report a 404.

+2. Similarly, an invalid id (Mongoose defined as not equal to a 16-character hex string) will crash the node server.
+Error checking could be on the server or client, but since the id string is not a user input, I chose not to check for a valid hex value.

 `Score.findById(req.params.id)`